Student Account Refunds

 - Fall / Spring refunds are available to be requested beginning the Wednesday before the start of classes.
-Summer refunds are available beginning the first day of the main session of summer classes.
+Summer refunds are available beginning the first day of class.

 (See Schedule of Classes for term refund dates)

 - Payments made by check and online USCe.pay account transfer payments require 10 business days after they are received (to clear your bank) to become eligible for a refund.

-- Automatic ACH / Direct Deposit applications / changes take 5-7 business days for handling while we prenote (contact your bank for permission to make deposits to your account).
-Once the prenote process has been completed, the account will be eligible for an automatic ACH / Direct deposit refund on a qualifying credit balance.
-ACH refunds on pre-noted bank accounts take 2-3 business days after the transaction appears on your student account before your bank makes the funds available.
+- Automatic ACH / Direct Deposit applications / changes take 2 business days for handling while we verify your account with your bank. eRefunds take an additional 2-3 business days after the transaction appears on your student account before your bank makes the funds available.

-- Automatic (ACH) refunds are now processed automatically for Fall, Spring and Summer terms on qualifying credit balances and do NOT need to be requested.
+- eRefunds are now processed automatically for Fall, Spring and Summer terms on qualifying credit balances and do NOT need to be requested.

 - Check refunds must be requested.

 Bursar Refund (Parental PLUS loan refunds)

 A Bursar refund is processed automatically for those parents, with PLUS loans that requested overages to be returned to them or not left in their student's account.
 This refund is processed in 2-5 business days.